civicrm/civicrm-user-guide/docs/events/what-is-civievent.md

 'event journey'.
 Participant statuses are fully customizable to match the way your organization does event registration.
-This allows you to segment participants into meaningful categories based on their behavior with respect to the event,for the purpose of things like generating sign-in sheets, tracking how many people are likely to come to an event, and tailoring email communications to registrants.
+This allows you to segment participants into meaningful categories based on their behavior with respect to the event, for the purpose of things like generating sign-in sheets, tracking how many people are likely to come to an event, and tailoring email communications to registrants.